-There were countless times I’d come home from a first date frustrated for one reason or another.
+There were countless times I’d come home from dates frustrated for one reason or another.
 Mostly because it was yet another bad date.
 Maybe he had lied in his profile – telling me he was 35 when clearly he was 60.
 Or maybe he said he had a successful career and then I’d find out he was still living in his Mom’s basement and trying to put a band together.
 Or maybe he was rude to the waiter when we went out, stuck me with the bill after ordering the most expensive thing on the menu, or acted so disinterested the whole date he might as well have not even been there.

 Regardless of all these infuriating disappointments (and accumulated over time and many dates, it can seem overwhelming), I was a good date.
 I arrived on time, kept my phone turned off, dressed up, and was kind and polite, even if he was spewing bits of food all over me as he talked on and on about himself.

-These bad behaviors really pissed me off.
+These bad behaviors really pissed me off

 I kept thinking – why am I getting matched with all these losers when I’m such a nice person?
 A good catch?
 What is going on?
 Why is this happening over and over again to me?

 The truth was, none of this was happening “to” me, but it was hard to see when I felt like my love life was completely missing the boat.
 After all, I was serious in my search – I was looking for a real relationship.
 Why was I meeting liars and jerks?
 After all, when I was dating casually, I met so many cool guys who wanted to be serious, and I would have none of it.
 So, was it karma?
 I don’t think so.

 I discovered the problem was less about the people I was meeting, and more about how I decided to react